splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 When a recurring downtime configuration is active, you can't edit, delete, or extend it, but you can end it immediately.
 When a non-recurring downtime configuration is active, you can't edit or delete it, but you can extend its duration or end it immediately.

+.. comment: Update the documentation to state:

+   After the first run of a recurring downtime config, it cannot be edited or extended, regardless of its current status.

+   Only deletion and manual ending are allowed after the first execution.

+   UI may still show it as “Scheduled” but it is functionally locked.

 Preview the downtime schedule
 ----------------------------------------